Floral wallpaper in the bathroom with Duravit Vitrium Color elements

 Non-woven wallpaper

-Non-woven wallpapers are particularly user-friendly and retain their shape, but they are not waterproof.
-Instead, they absorb moisture and release it again – so they should not be constantly exposed to excessive moisture.
-Applying this wallpaper in the bathroom is extremely straightforward and can therefore be done by amateurs.
-The special thing about non-woven wallpaper for bathrooms is that it offers an impressive selection of colors, embossing, patterns, etc. Everything is available, from trendy photo wallpaper to wood looks and impressive 3D effects.
-Non-woven wallpaper for bathrooms is also wonderful for designing bathroom ceilings.
+Non-woven wallpapers are particularly easy to use and hold their shape, but they are not waterproof.
+Instead, they absorb moisture and release it again—so they should not be constantly exposed to excessive moisture.
+Installing this type of wallpaper in the bathroom is extremely straightforward and can therefore be done even by those with no prior experience.
+What makes non-woven wallpaper for the bathroom special is that it offers an impressive selection of colors, textures, patterns, and more.
+From trendy photo wallpaper and wood-look designs to stunning 3D effects, there’s something for everyone.
+By the way, non-woven wallpaper for the bathroom is also perfect for decorating the bathroom ceiling.

 Fiberglass wallpaper

-Fiberglass wallpaper is extremely hard-wearing, durable, and the fiberglass prevents mold growth.
-This bathroom wallpaper is usually painted over with latex paint.
-It can then be designed in different colors, adding a splash of color to the bathroom.
-Special dispersion adhesive is required for application.
-Removing this wallpaper in the bathroom is very difficult due to the special adhesive, so the choice of fiberglass wallpaper should be carefully considered.
+Fiberglass wallpaper is extremely durable and long-lasting, and the fiberglass prevents mold growth.
+This type of bathroom wallpaper is usually painted over with latex paint.
+It can then be customized in various colors, allowing this type of wallpaper to add a splash of color to the bathroom.
+Special emulsion adhesive is required for installation.
+Removing this wallpaper in the bathroom is very difficult due to the special adhesive, so the decision to use fiberglass wallpaper should be carefully considered.

 The water resistance of wallpaper in the bathroom

-Choosing the right wallpaper for the bathroom is not just about colors and patterns.
-The water resistance of the wallpaper also plays a decisive role in the choice.
-The following water resistances are specified in the DIN DE 235 standard:
+Choosing the right wallpaper for the bathroom isn't just about colors and patterns.
+The wallpaper's water resistance also plays a crucial role in the decision.
+The following levels of water resistance are specified in the DIN DE 235 standard:

 Lowest water resistance; stains can only be removed shortly after application.
-Wallpaper with this level of water resistance is unsuitable for bathrooms.
+Wallpaper with this level of water resistance is not suitable for bathrooms.

 Washable

-Light soiling can be removed with a damp sponge.
+Light stains can be removed with a damp sponge.

 Light soiling and small, fresh grease stains can be removed with a sponge and a little soap.

-Wallpaper can be cleaned with a sponge or brush; mild abrasive cleaners and soapy water are suitable.
+Wallpaper can be cleaned with a sponge or brush; a mild scouring agent and soapy water work well.

-The most resistant; almost every stain can be removed.
+The most stain-resistant; almost any stain can be removed.

-By the way: Althoughnullthere are waterproof wallpapers available for showers, it is safer not to use wallpaper in shower areas.
-Constant splashing can cause damage despite the wallpaper's water-repellent properties.
+By the way: While there are waterproof wallpapers designed for showers, it’s safer not to use wallpaper in the shower area.
+Despite the wallpaper’s water-repellent properties, constant exposure to splashing water can still cause damage.

 6 steps for hanging wallpaper in the bathroom

-The wallpaper in the bathroom must be applied properly to prevent waves or gaps.
-It is generally advisable to hire a professional for this task.
-If you have experience with wallpapering bathrooms, you can also do it yourself.
-When applying wallpaper in the bathroom, the following must be observed:
+Wallpaper in the bathroom must be hung properly to prevent wrinkles or gaps.
+In general, it is recommended that you hire a professional.
+If you have experience hanging wallpaper in the bathroom, you can also do it yourself.
+When hanging wallpaper in the bathroom, keep the following in mind:

 Step 1